History of Slough: The stagecoach era

 From the mid-17th century, stagecoaches began to pass through Slough, and a 1727 Act of Parliament established the Colnbrook Turnpike Trust to manage the Great West road from Cranford Bridge to Maidenhead Bridge.
 Slough and Salt Hill became locations for the second stage to change horses on the journey out from London.
 Coaching inns, such as the Crown in Slough, and the Windmill and Castle (Botham's) inns in Salt Hill, grew up along the Great West Road to service the traffic between London and the West.
-Neither of those survive, although the Red Cow (Upton) and the Three Tuns (Salt Hill) still exist as pubs.
+Neither of those survive, although the Red Cow (Upton) still exists as a pub.

 The astronomer William Herschel (1738–1822), and his sister Caroline, produced the first true map of the universe with a 40 ft long, 49 inch reflecting telescope he built in his garden in Windsor Road, Slough.
 A monument in Windsor Road commemorates his achievement.
 William married and is buried in Church of St Laurence, Upton-cum-Chalvey.
 It is believed that Joseph Haydn visited Slough and met Herschel during his time there.
 According to one account, Haydn asked the esteemed astronomer for his opinion on the Biblical story of the seven days of Creation.
 Herschel's answer is unknown, but - so the story goes - Haydn went back to his lodgings and began to compose his famous oratorio The Creation.

 By 1838 and the opening of the Great Western Railway, Upton-cum-Chalvey's parish population had reached 1,502 - but this was exceeded by the neighbouring parish of Langley Marish (1,797).
 If Slough was known at all, it was as a source of bricks, and of hotels where visitors to the royal family at Windsor Castle might lodge.